JnyJny/springer_downloader/README.md

 will skip over files that have been previously downloaded and pick up where it left off.

 If the --all option is specified, the --dest-path option specifies the root directory where files will be stored.
 Each catalog will save it's textbooks to:

 `dest_path/language/topic/book_file_name.fmt`

-Files that fail to download will be logged to a file named:
+Errors encountered during the download will be logged to a file named:

-`dest_path/DOWNLOAD_ERRORS.txt`

-The log entries will have the date and time of the attempt, the HTTP status code and the URL that was attempted.
+`dest_path/DOWNLOAD_REPORT.txt`

 __Examples__